 Procedures for a Voluntary Dissolution

 The owners must approve a motion to close the company for a planned winding up.
 There is an affirmation of stability that the entire board of directors writes together.
-After making this statement, paperwork is sent to the Registrar of Companies.
+After making this statement, the paperwork is sent to the Registrar of Companies.
 The process guaranteed prompt debt settlement and shareholder distribution of residual cash.
 The successful dissolution of a business depends on everyone involved understanding this procedure.

 Compliance with Laws and Procedures